 For a quick snapshot on the global mining industry in terms of available resources, supply and demand, you can’t beat the annual Mineral Commodity Summary Report published by the US Geological Survey.
 It covers the entire suite of minerals with historical data going back to 1996.
 If you look up the individual commodities it is possible to find data going back to 1930s and earlier.

-Another great source is the Report on Australian Commodities published each quarter by the Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES).
+Another great source is the Report on Australian Commodities published each quarter by the Office of Chief Economist (in the Australian Government’s Department of Industry, Innovation and Science) .
 While it is Australian-focused, it covers most of the major commodities and discusses what’s happening to world supply and demand.
 It also contains price forecasts for the forthcoming couple of years.

 For free data try the Mineral Resource Data System produced by the US Geological Survey.
 While it is US-centric, it does have a reasonable (but slightly dated) dataset for major deposits elsewhere in the world.